Children of the Red King: Other endowed characters

 Alice Angel is a witch and godmother to Olivia Vertigo.
 Her opposite is Titania Tilpin.
 She took care of Mr. Crowquill (Billy Raven's guardian) until he died saving Charlie's uncle Paton.

 Cook (Treasure) is the 'lodestone' at Bloor's.
 She keeps the balance between different factions of the Red King's descendants.
 She is currently hiding from Lord Grimwald, whom she refused to marry when she was younger.
 Cook is endowed with tranquility.
 She lives in a series of underground rooms in her kitchen.

 Dr. Saltweather is immune to water.
 He becomes headmaster to Bone Academy (renamed after the Bloors left).

 Titania Tilpin, mother of Joshua Tilpin and also known as Miss Chrystal, is a witch.
 A former teacher at Bloor's Academy and previously admired, she eventually leaves the Academy but continues working with the Bloors.
 Her opposite is Alice Angel.

-Mr. Torsson is a very powerful stormbringer like his son, Tancred.
+Mr. Torsson is a powerful stormbringer like his son, Tancred.

 Señor Alvaro has the power to make people believe things with images he puts in their minds.

 Eustacia Yewbeam is a clairvoyant.
 She is the second of Charlie's great-aunts.
 She grows every single plant and herb in her garden, and in the third book Charlie and his friends had to steal a special herb to heal Paton.
 Once, she had posed as a sitter in Benjamin Brown's house while his parents were away, and let Asa Pike in the house to attack Runner Bean.